cloudmesh-community/book/chapters/class/organization.md

 ### Track 4: Term Paper/Project

 The major deliverable of the course is a term project or paper.
-The exact details will be posted on the Web pagein this document.
+The exact details will be posted on the Web page in this document.
 The important part is that you start on this project once you are sufficiently familiar with Track 1-3.
 However you can also use the project to for example learn python and engage in a goal oriented